Lsimelus/real-calc-client/README.md

 ### Next steps

+1. Get feedback - On points 4,5,9 (relating to how the slices are split out), also file structure for possible change
-1. Add Eslint/prettier
+3. Add Eslint/prettier
-2. Add Typescript testing sweet
+4. Add Typescript testing sweet
-3. Deploy using Vercel
+5. Deploy using Vercel
-4. Update CSV to add rental income
+6. Update CSV to add rental income
-5. Make UI decorative
+7. Make UI decorative
-6. Add Equity building feature
+8. Add Equity building feature
-7. Add a comparitive feature
+9. Add a comparitive feature
-8. Reconstruct back end as DB for better searching or at least consider it?
+10. Reconstruct back end as DB for better searching or at least consider it?
 Or stick to CSV approach pros vs con